Combating Disposable Email Abuse: Strategies for Developers

 • Enterprise-Grade Security: Mail7 offers enterprise-grade security, ensuring your testing environment remains safe and protected from potential threats.

-• Developer-Friendly: The REST API is easy to integrate, and the comprehensive documentation makes implementation straightforward.
+• Developer-Friendly: The REST api is easy to integrate, and the comprehensive documentation makes implementation straightforward.

 • Unlimited Test Emails: Mail7 allows unlimited test email reception, providing an extensive testing environment without restrictions.

-Integrating Mail7’s API into your application is straightforward.
+Integrating Mail7’s api into your application is straightforward.
 Here's a step-by-step guide:

-1. Sign up for a Mail7 account: Create an account to obtain your API key.
+1. Sign up for a Mail7 account: Create an account to obtain your api key.

-2. Include Mail7's API: Insert the API into your application's signup or form process.
+2. Include Mail7's API: Insert the api into your application's signup or form process.

-3. Verify Email Validity: Use the API to check email validity and detect disposable emails in real-time.
+3. Verify Email Validity: Use the api to check email validity and detect disposable emails in real-time.

-Here’s a simple example of how to use Mail7’s API in Python:
+Here’s a simple example of how to use Mail7’s api in Python:

 import requests